BitCurator/bitcurator-nlp-gentm/README.md

 The topic model generation tool depends on a number of external natural language processing and digital forensics libraries.
 For convenience, we have included a script that will install all the required dependencies in Ubuntu (currently tested in Ubuntu 16.04 and Ubuntu 17.04).

-To get started, follow the steps below in a clean Ubuntu host or VM:
+In a clean Ubuntu virtual machine, follow these steps:

-* Clone this repository:
+* Open a terminal and clone this repository:
 ```shell
 $ git clone https://github.com/bitcurator/bitcurator-nlp-gentm
 ```